HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ClearWCMCaches.md

  ./ConfigEngine.sh <task-name>
 ```

- Please replace `<task-name>` with one of the following available tasks:
+Make sure to replace `<task-name>` with one of the following available tasks:

 - action-wcm-clear-cache-menu
 - action-wcm-clear-cache-nav